Mirage-AV/ch5-webpanel-basic/README.md

 Updates would need to be done manually.
 This is to keep things as simple as possible.

+# Processor
+This should work on 3/4 series processors.
+There is a license requirement (SW_MOBILITY) but there is a 60 day trial period.
+Should the trial run out it can be reset using initialize/restore on the processor.
+(Tested using an RMC3 puf version 1.7000.0021)

 # Installation
 If you haven't already got the ch5-utilities-cli;
 First you will need to install node.js from https://nodejs.org